 - 15. Sanctions may be imposed in combination.
 When doing so, Tribunals should assess, in the light of all the circumstances of the matter, the appropriateness of the proposed sanctions both individually and in combination.
-Set out below are some of the considerations that a Tribunal should have regard to when imposing sanctions in combination: - A Reprimand or Severe Reprimand can be ordered in conjunction with any other sanction(s).
-Ordinarily, if the seriousness of the Misconduct is such as to merit a Severe Reprimand, it will be appropriate for it to be ordered in conjunction with another sanction; - A Fine can be ordered in conjunction with any other sanction(s); - A sanction requiring the Waiver or Repayment of client fees is unlikely to be appropriate if it is the only sanction imposed by a Tribunal because such a sanction (on its own) is unlikely to be sufficient to reflect the nature and seriousness of the Misconduct and achieve the purpose of imposing sanctions (see paragraph 9 above); - Dependent upon the circumstances of the particular Member or Member Firm, it may be appropriate to order a specific period of ineligibility for registration or authorisation or a licence or, alternatively, to order that a Member or Member Firm's registration or authorisation or licence be withdrawn in conjunction with another sanction (other than exclusion); - Exclusion is only available as a sanction in relation to a Member.
-It can be imposed in a number of different combinations, together with a Fine, a Waiver or Repayment of client fees and/or a Severe Reprimand.
+Set out below are some of the considerations that a Tribunal should have regard to when imposing sanctions in combination: - a Reprimand or Severe Reprimand can be ordered in conjunction with any other sanction(s).
+Ordinarily, if the seriousness of the Misconduct is such as to merit a Severe Reprimand, it will be appropriate for it to be ordered in conjunction with another sanction; - b. a Fine can be ordered in conjunction with any other sanction(s); - c. a sanction requiring the Waiver or repayment of client fees is unlikely to be appropriate if it is the only sanction imposed by a Tribunal because such a sanction (on its own) is unlikely to be sufficient to reflect the nature and seriousness of the Misconduct and achieve the purpose of imposing sanctions (see paragraph 9 above); - d. dependent upon the circumstances of the particular Member, it may be appropriate to order a specific period of ineligibility for a practicing certificate, registration or authorisation or a licence or, alternatively, to order that a Member's practicing certificate, registration or authorisation or licence be withdrawn in conjunction with another sanction (other than Exclusion); - e.
+Exclusion can be imposed in a number of different combinations, together with a Fine, a Waiver or repayment of client fees and/or a Severe Reprimand.